 - Academics are not the only people who benefit from open-access scholarly communication.
 Everyone benefits, including libraries and the public.

 - Federal taxes fund federal research, including research done by grant recipients.

 Librarians can support the open-access movement in many ways:

-- Plan workshops for faculty about why open access is important to them and what they should know when publishing.
+- Plan workshops for faculty about why open access is essential and what they should know when publishing.

 - Advocate for the inclusion of open-access journals in the pool of publications used when evaluating for tenure.

-- Educate public library users on how open-access issues impact their ability to access pertinent information, particularly medical and other scientific information.
+- Educate public library users on how open-access issues impact their access to pertinent information, particularly medical and other scientific information.

-- Promote the copyright rights of authors by educating faculty on negotiating with publishers regarding the deposit of published articles in digital repositories for access and preservation.
+- Promote authors' copyright rights by educating faculty on negotiating with publishers regarding the deposit of published articles in digital repositories for access and preservation.

 - Avoid looking at open access as a “technology issue.”
-Open access is as much an information freedom issue, and librarians outside of digital collections, scholarly communications and IT departments are needed to engage with stakeholders, both representing their interests to the library and educating them about open-access issues.
+Open access is as much an information freedom issue, and librarians outside of digital collections, scholarly communications, and IT departments are needed to engage with stakeholders, representing their interests to the library and educating them about open-access issues.